 You will find Karl and Kerling troll formations all over Iceland.
 They are not always together though as at Lóndrangar cliffs the male troll, Lóndrangur, is by the sea, while his fiancée troll, Kerling, is stuck in Kerlingarskarð pass carrying a bundle of trouts on her back.
 You can read about their love-story in my travel-blog below:

-I found this dreadful account in Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason.
+I found this dreadful account in Þjóðsögur Jóns Árnasonar - the Compilation of Folklore of Jón Árnason.
 This is a continuation of the account on the hardy fishermen in my next chapter on the lifting stones:

 "The hardy fishermen on Djúpalónssandur beach grabbed an old woman and killed her (others say that they took her body from the barrow and others say that they dug her from her fresh grave).
 The fishermen used the body of this old woman for bait one spring and they fished so much that their boat was laden every day, even though the other fishermen would hardly catch any fish.